romain-grecourt/helidon/archetypes/README.md

 ```
 |- flavor=se
     |- base=bare
-        |- media-support/provider
+        |- media-support.provider
              |- jackson
         |- security
-            |- authentication/provider
+            |- authentication.provider
                 |- basic-auth
 ```

 ## Choices path

 A path can be used to point at a node in the choices graph.
+Path members are separated with a `.`.

 E.g.
+- `flavor.base`
+- `media-support.provider`
+- `security.authentication.provider`

+If all nodes share common parent nodes, then the path of these common nodes is optional when expressing a path.
+E.g. In the context of the root node, with a common ancestor `flavor.base`, both are equivalent:
+- `flavor.base.media-support.provider`
+- `media-support.provider`

+Paths are always relative to their current context, unless they start with `...` or `..`:
+- `...` refers to the root
+- `..` refers to the parent node

+E.g. If the context is `flavor.base.security.authentication` and the common ancestor is `flavor.base`, the paths below are equivalent:
-- `flavor/base`
+- `${...flavor.base.security.authentication.provider}`
-- `media-support/provider`
+- `${..security.provider}`
-- `security/authentication/provider`
+- `${provider}`

-If relative, the path applies to the current context.
-An absolute path starts with a `/`.

 Invalid paths should be validated at build time and reported as errors.